-Three or more drunk mice may yield clues to why some people struggle with alcohol abuse and others don’t.
+Three or more blind (drunk) mice may yield clues to why some people struggle with alcohol abuse and others don't.

 Scientists in Britain have discovered a gene mutation that regulates alcohol consumption and identified the mechanism that made the critters tipsy.
 The research, published today in the journal Nature and Communications, could have broader implications for alcohol dependence in humans.

 An estimated 22 million Americans abuse or are dependent on alcohol, drugs, or both, according to the Substance Abuse and Mental Health Services Administration (SAMHSA).
 Some 54 million take part in binge drinking and 15.9 million are heavy drinkers.